sudhanshupatel02/Nodejs-interview-question/README.md

 <div id="q7"></div>

 ## 8. What is middleware in Node.js ? [&uarr; Top](#top)
+Middleware functions are functions that have access to the **request object (req), the response object (res)**, and the next middleware function in the application’s request-response cycle. (application's HTTP stack.)
+It can be used to perform various tasks such as logging, authentication, and error handling.

 <div id="q8"></div>

 ## 9. What is the difference between process.nextTick() and setImmediate() in Node.js  ? [&uarr; Top](#top)
+process.nextTick() and setImmediate() are both used to defer the execution of a function until the next tick of the event loop.
+However, process.nextTick() has higher priority than setImmediate() and will always be executed first.

 <div id="q9"></div>

 ## 10. How can you handle errors in Node.js ? [&uarr; Top](#top)
+Errors in Node.js can be handled using try-catch blocks, error events, or middleware.
+Developers can also use third-party error handling libraries like express-validator or express-error-handler to simplify the process.

 <div id="q10"></div>

 ## 11. What is clustering in Node.js  ? [&uarr; Top](#top)
+Clustering in Node.js is a technique used to distribute the workload across multiple CPU cores.
+It allows applications to handle more concurrent connections and improve performance.

 <div id="q11"></div>

 ## 12. What is the purpose of the fs module in Node.js ? [&uarr; Top](#top)
+The fs module in Node.js provides a way to interact with the file system.
+It allows developers to read and write files, create directories, and perform other file-related operations.

+var fs = require('fs');

 <div id="q12"></div>

 ## 13. What is the purpose of the path module in Node.js ? [&uarr; Top](#top)
+The path module in Node.js provides a way to work with file and directory paths.
+It allows developers to manipulate file paths regardless of the operating system.

+var path = require('path');

 <div id="q13"></div>

 ## 14. What is the purpose of the net module in Node.js ? [&uarr; Top](#top)
+The net module in Node.js provides a way to create TCP servers and clients.
+It allows developers to create custom network protocols and handle low-level network operations.

+var net = require("net")

 <div id="q14"></div>

 ## 15. How can you read a file using the fs module ? [&uarr; Top](#top)
+To read a file using the fs module, you can use the fs.readFile() method.
+This method takes the file path and a callback function as arguments, and the callback_function is called with an error and data (the contents of the file as arguments).  callback_function takes two parameters(error,data)

+fs.readFile( filename, encoding, callback_function );

 <div id="q15"></div>

 ## 16. How can you write to a file using the fs module ? [&uarr; Top](#top)
+To write to a file using the fs module, you can use the fs.writeFile() method.
+This method takes the file path, data to be written, and a callback function as arguments, and the callback function is called with an error argument. callback takes only error

+fs.writeFile( file, data, options, callback )

 <div id="q16"></div>

 ## 17. How can you delete a file using the fs module ? [&uarr; Top](#top)
+To delete a file using the fs module, you can use the fs.unlink() method.
+This method takes the file path and a callback function as arguments, and the callback function is called with an error argument.
+syntex:
+fs.unlink(path, callback)

+EX.
+const fs = require('fs');

+fs.unlink('example.txt', function (err) {
+  if (err) throw err;
+  console.log('File deleted!');
+});

 <div id="q17"></div>